top of page

 A historic village

-The history of the Village
+The History of the Village

 The history of the Canadiana Village

-The creation of the Village
+The creationof the Village

-Over time, through purchases and certain donations. the Moores brought together: a school (Logan School House, 1835), a general store (General Store, 1884), a blacksmith shop (The Amos Riddell's Blacksmith Shop, 1895), a covered bridge (Edward's Bridge, 1888), a rectory ( 1835), a church (St-John's Church in Kildare, 1849), the Westgate house (1830), a grain mill (Rowan's Mill or Grill Mist, 1867), a doctor's office, a notary's house, a veterinarian...
-Each of the buildings is furnished with period supplies.
+Over time, through purchases and some donations, the Moores have assembled: a school (Logan School House, 1835), a general store (General Store, 1884), a blacksmith shop (The Amos Riddell's Blacksmith Shop, 1895), a covered bridge (Edward's Bridge, 1888), a rectory (1835), a church (St. John's Church in Kildare, 1849), the Westgate house (1830), a gristmill (Rowan's Mill or Grill Mist, 1867), a doctor's office, a notary's house, a veterinarian's house...
+Each of the buildings is furnished with period furniture.

 A film studio for over 25 years

-Since then, the place has been operated exclusively as a filming site and has hosted more than a hundred film productions, including several international productions featuring top actors such as Richard Gere, Bruce Willis and many others.
-More recently, the site has been the outdoor filming location for the series “The Pays d'en Haut".
-The site is well known in the region and in neighboring towns and many Lanaudière residents are nostalgic for the Canadiana Village of their childhood.
+Since then, the site has been used exclusively as a filming location and has hosted over a hundred film productions, including several international productions featuring leading actors such as Richard Gere, Bruce Willis, and many others.
+More recently, the site served as the exterior filming location for the television series " Les Pays d'en Haut ."
+The site is well-known in the region and surrounding towns, and many Lanaudière residents are nostalgic for the Village Canadiana of their childhood.

 bottom of page